Compact Online Reference Encyclopedia (CORE)

 Looking for information on a specific topic, training, rule, or process?
 Through one search here, you can find the information you need from ICAOS’ white papersadvisory opinions, bylaws, policies, Hearing Officer's Guidetraining modulesrules, helpdesk articles and the bench book.
 All results are cross-referenced with links to make navigation easy and intuitive.

-Displaying 1 - 21 of 21
+Displaying 1 - 20 of 20

 Rule 3.101-1 addresses three categories of military individuals: (1) military personnel, (2) family members living with military personnel; and (3) veterans for medical or mental health services.
 Military Personnel are eligible for reporting instructions…

-(a) At the discretion of the sending state, an offender shall be eligible for transfer of supervision to a receiving state under the compact, and the receiving state shall accept transfer for: Transfers of military members—An offender who is a member of…
+(a) At the discretion of the sending state, a supervised individual shall be eligible for transfer of supervision to a receiving state under the compact, and the receiving state shall accept transfer for: Transfers of military members—A supervised…

 (a) Eligibility for Transfer—At the discretion of the sending state a sex offender shall be eligible for transfer to a receiving state under the Compact rules.
 A sex offender shall not be allowed to leave the sending state until the sending state’s…